ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

-The definition is pretty similar to that of state designs but now we require that each term in the function $f_t$ contains an equal number of unitaries and their Hermitian conjugate.
+The definition is pretty similar to that of state designs but now we require that each term in the function $f_t$ contains an equal number of unitaries and their Hermitian transpose.

 For instance $f_t(U_A, U_B) = U_A^\dagger U_B^\dagger U_A U_B$ will
-pass since it has two unitaries and two Hermitian conjugates of those unitaries.
+pass since it has two unitaries and two Hermitian transposes of those unitaries.

 On the other hand $f_t(U_A, U_B) = U_A U_B U_A^\dagger$ will not pass